 City: Tim loved cities and taught me to do the same—“the highest concentration of the image of God is found where the most people are—cities.”
 In order for cities to be all God yearns for them to be, they have to have what he called a healthy Gospel Eco System, which includes specialized ministries like VOCA which focus on faith and work.

 Suffering: Tim’s book Walking with God through Pain and Suffering, as well as his constant teaching on the subject, have given me a framework and hope to face the struggles in life: my wife’s cancer, loss of loved ones, economic challenges as well as the minor drag of day to day irritation.

 Vocational Leveling: Tim’s teaching plays large in VOCA’s model of redemptive work.
-At a conference years back, he made a convincing argument that sometimes the way we work in the faith-based world is destructive, and many times the outputs of work in the wider world are truly redemptive.
-He leveled the vocational playing field–while all vocational paths are subject to brokenness, they can be good and beneficial in God’s economy.
+At a conference years back, he made a convincing argument that sometimes the way we work in the faith-based world is destructive, and many times the outputs of work in the vocational playing field–while all vocational paths are subject to brokenness, they can be good and beneficial in God’s economy.
 This teaching gives fuel to our passion at VOCA to validate every vocational path.